samiratzn/ipc-classifier/README.md

 * Francisco
 * Mario

+## Set up
+It is recommended that you use `virtualenv` to manage an isolated and standarized development environment.
+1. You can install it with `sudo pip install virtualenv`.
+2. Then you should run `virtualenv <any name you want>` inside the project directory.
+3. Type `source <any name you want>/bin/activate`.
+Your terminal prompt should change.
+4. Now you can install required packages with `pip install -r requirements.txt`.
+Note that you no longer need `sudo` because the packages are installing in the project folder.
+Also note that if you name the virtual environment anything that's not "ipc-classifier", you should add that name to `.gitignore`, but "ipc-classifier" is encouraged.

+During development, if you need a package that isn't listed in `requirements.txt`, you should install it with `pip install <package>` and then run `pip freeze >> requirements.txt` so the other team members can install `<package>` easily when they fetch your changes from the repo.

+## Guidelines
+The structure of the project is borrowed from [The Hitchhiker's Guide to Python](http://python-guide-pt-br.readthedocs.io/en/latest/writing/structure/) based on [Kenneth Reitz's](https://github.com/kennethreitz/samplemod) recommendations.

+The team should encourage the guidelines of [this](https://gist.github.com/sloria/7001839) python best practices guide.

+To ensure maximum organization and integration within the project we chose to follow the [Github flow](https://guides.github.com/introduction/flow/) workflow.

+Also it might be worth reading [this guide](https://chris.beams.io/posts/git-commit/) on how to write good commit messages.

 ## Tasks
 These tasks were on the original specification of the problem and are sequential, but are here in the form of a checklist for the team reference.